 William Stell joined the Religion in the Americas subfield in 2018.
 His research interests include American evangelicalism, religious discourse on gender and sexuality, and religion in pop culture.
-At present, he is particularly interested in studying pro-LGBTQ movements within more conservative Christian communities and institutions from the mid-twentieth century onward.
-Among his recent projects are: a history of Princeton Theological Seminary’s LGBTQ student group from 1980 to 2000; a rhetorical study of contemporary Christian music (“CCM”) from 1990 to the present; and a reading of the Netflix series Stranger Things as a queer religious text.
+He is particularly interested in studying pro-LGBTQ+ movements within evangelical communities and institutions from the 1960s onward.
+Among his recent projects are: a history of Christianity Today’s discourse on homosexuality in the 1960s and 1970s; a history of Princeton Theological Seminary’s LGBTQ+ student group from 1980 to 2000; and a rhetorical study of contemporary Christian music (“CCM”) from 1990 to the present.
 William completed a B.A. in Rhetoric & Culture at Wheaton College (IL) and an M.Div. at Princeton Theological Seminary, where he earned certificates in Theology, Women, and Gender and in Black Church Studies.